j-baldock/Baldock-et-al_GroundwaterGrowthProduction_2024/README.md

 # Baldock-et-al_GroundwaterGrowthProduction_2024
-Data and code repository for manuscript entitled "Groundwater structures fish growth and production across a riverscape" authored by Jeffrey R. Baldock, Robert Al-Chokhachy, and Annika Walters.
+Data and code repository for manuscript entitled "Groundwater structures fish growth and production across a riverscape".

 "Growth_data_working_withAges_YOYonly.csv": this is raw fish catch data.